 Roy passed away at age 71 on Aug.
 21, 1975, with burial in the Normalville Cemetery.
 At the time of his passing, he and his wives had offspring including 39 grandchildren and 29 Grandchildren.
 Leona died at age 87 on Feb.
 21, 2001, and is buried in Normalville Cemetery.

 Daughter Alice "Allie" Mae Porterfield (1921-1991) was born on Feb.
 22, 1921.
 She married James Russell Ritenour (1904-1975).
 They had 16 children, including Hazel May Geary, Dorothy Louise Ament, Patsy Arlene Shawley, Mary Ellen Thomas, Thomas Richard Ritenour, William Glenn Ritenour, James Lee Ritenour, Bonnie Lou Riley, Joseph Michael Ritenour, Debra Sue Ritenour, Richard Dean Ritenour, Sally Jo Evans, Arlene Luketich, Marlene Fereza, Dennis Ritenour and Danny Ritenour.
+The family mourned at the death at birth of son Dennis in 1956.
+Circa 1967, Allie made her residence in Scenery Hill, Washington County, PA.
 Allie died on Aug.
-27, 1991 with burial in Normalville Cemetery.
+27, 1991, at the age of 70, with burial in Normalville Cemetery.
 James outlived her by almost seven years.
 His passing occurred on Aug.
 18, 1998.